Rengrajan/deepread/README.md

 On any page with PDF links, a **📖** button appears next to each link — click it to open directly in DeepRead.

+### Saving notes

+When an answer finishes streaming, a **📌 save note** button appears at the bottom of the card.
+Click it to save the selected text and answer to your notes.
+The button turns to **✓ saved** to confirm.

+### Viewing your notes

+Click the DeepRead icon in the toolbar and hit **📚 open my notes**.
+Your notes page shows all saved answers grouped by date, with:

+- **Search** — filter notes by selected text, answer content, or source URL
+- **Expand/collapse** — click any note card to read the full answer
+- **Copy** — copy any answer to clipboard with one click
+- **Delete** — remove individual notes
+- **Export as Markdown** — download all notes as a `.md` file
+- **Export as JSON** — download all notes as a `.json` file

+Notes are stored locally in Chrome's extension storage — they never leave your machine.

 ---

 ## Recommended models